 Your immune system is the mechanism that your body uses to defend itself from viruses, bacteria, and many types of diseases.
-Sometimes, it tends to get weak: a poor diet, stress, or some kind of illness can all prevent it from performing its basic functions.
+Sometimes, you’ll run the risk of a weakened immune system: a poor diet, stress, or some kind of illness can all prevent it from performing its basic functions.

 Urinary tract infections, stomach problems, inflamed and red gums, experiencing diarrhea often are examples that your immune system is not handling the external agents that come in your body like it should.
 It is not producing the proper response and it cannot defend you against certain viruses or bacteria.

 How many colds do you tend to catch?
 One every month?
 Does your throat always hurt?
 Do you suddenly catch the flu?
 You should see your doctor so they can do a test on your levels of white blood cells.
 Your immune system may not be defending itself like it should.